IFS Therapy Session Februar 15, 2021

 And that’s the sense of loneliness, that the part talked about when you asked me: does the part notice you?
 She is aware of me — but she doesn’t feel connected with me.
 She has an incredible sense of being on her own, and being overwhelmed, and not being able to turn to anybody, to connect with anybody.
 And that there is nobody to help her.

 Barbara: And the part says that it was such a dangerous and scary feeling.
-Not only because you would not have had a place in your family — but you might have died of something because it was so painful and so hopeless, and powerless.
+Not only because you would not have had a place in your family — but you might have died of something because it was so painful and so hopeless, and so powerless.
 It was not a place where you could be, or would have wanted to be.
 It was just too much.

 Therapist: Barbara, do you have a sense of how old this part is?

 Barbara: I think that’s a very young part; she has done what she has done all my life.
 And I think that started very, very early.
 The sense I get from this part is that she was so abandoned in the beginning, by both of my parents, in many ways.
 Not just as a baby in the crib at night, and all this abandonment that happened then.
 But also my parents traveled all the time and left us with nannies, I mean for months.
-And so there is such a deep sense of abandonment and NOT being able to connect with them….
+And so there is such a deep sense of abandonment, and of NOT being able to connect with them….

 Barbara: … that’s very early, that’s the first year: ‘I have to connect with them.
 I cannot connect with them if I cry, if I am a problem — so I better smile and be there for them in the way that they need me.’